Introducing the Semaglutide Weight Loss Program

 How does semaglutide help reduce weight?

-Semaglutide, also known as Wegovy or Ozempic, is a medication found to help people without diabetes lose weight.
-It was originally used to help people with type 2 diabetes control blood sugar, but additional research published by the American College of Cardiology showed it also has positive effects on weight loss.
+Semaglutide is a medication found to help people without diabetes lose weight.
+It was originally used to help people with type 2 diabetes control blood sugar, but it was found that it also has positive effects on weight loss.

 How does the semaglutide weight loss program work?